 Create a sandbox

 Create a new sandbox using the Blaxel SDK by specifying a name, the image to use and the ports to expose.
-Note that port 8080 is the sandbox API, it is automatically exposed by Blaxel sandboxes.
+Note that ports 80 (system), and 443 & 8080 (sandbox API) are reserved by Blaxel.

 import { SandboxInstance } from "@blaxel/core";